R2Northstar/ModdingDocs/docs/source/squirrel/cpp_api/objecthandling.rst

 .. cpp:function:: void pushobject(HSquirrelVM* sqvm, SQObject obj)

     :param HSquirrelVM* sqvm: the target VM
-    :param SQObject obj: the object that has to be pushed
+    :param SQObject obj: the object that will be pushed

     pushes an object like functions to the stack